MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/Examples/Smoke_particle.md

 The main feature of this particle different from the flame particle is the flipbook texture animation.
 See the details in the particle below, but the effect uses a flipbook subpart of the billboard appearance component to drive uv coordinates from frame to frame over time.

-In addition, the use of texturewidth/height in the UV section of the billboard component allows referencing of UVs via texels for the flipbook:
+In addition, the use of texture width/height in the UV section of the billboard component allows referencing of UVs via texels for the flipbook:

 ```json
 {